 Paint the Porch Pink

 Paint the Porch Pink is a unique breast cancer fundraising walk hosted by The Porch Club, held every two years.
 The inaugural event was in 2011.
-As of 2013, the event has raised over $34,400 for breast cancer research and awareness charities.
 Participants stroll through Riverton, stopping at ‘Pink Porches’ to enjoy a variety of pink refreshments and listen to live music.
 Funds are raised by the sale of commemorative t-shirts, raffles, and donations from individuals and business sponsors that lend support.
 The Walk website is www.painttheporchpink.org.
 There is also a Facebook page: Paint the Porch Pink Breast Cancer Walk.

-The Rummage Sale committee takes care of all aspects of holding a two-day rummage sale twice a year.
+The Rummage Sale committee takes care of all aspects of holding a two-day rummage sale held twice a year.
+Donations from the community are appreciated.
+Please check the calendar for drop off dates and times in the spring and fall.